AireL/ScalaTags/README.md

 }
 ```

-We also have all of our standard tagging ability from Scalaz (Thanks Miles!)
+We also have all of our standard tagging ability from Scalaz (Thanks Miles and Jason!)

 ```Scala
 trait T